guelowrd/zik-zak-zoo-SP1/README.md

-Here's a rewritten README that describes what the code does:

 # ZiK-ZaK-Zoo: A Provable Tic-Tac-Toe Game

 This project implements a Tic-Tac-Toe game called ZiK-ZaK-Zoo using the [SP1](https://github.com/succinctlabs/sp1) framework.
 It demonstrates how to create a provable game where a player can generate a proof of their win against a computer opponent.